ShZil/network-utilities/Scanner/README.md

 [12:01] In util.TablePrinting, I added a static dictionary `aligns` with three options (left, center, right), from which a value (lambda function) is chosen.
 Also, renamed some symbols to improve readability.

+[13:07] Added hostify.batch which is a tester/copy/interactive version of `main.hostify()`.

+[13:18] Added support for multiple addresses at once.